Skip to main content

 SHARE

-Held in Philadelphia during the United States’ 250th birthday, TED Democracy Philadelphia: Founding Futures represents a global homecoming to the birthplace of modern democracy.
+Held in Philadelphia during the United States’ 250th birthday, TED Democracy Philadelphia: Founding Futures represented a global homecoming to the birthplace of modern democracy.

 For more than four decades, the TED stage has spotlighted ideas with the potential to change the world.
-This summer, Visit Philadelphia and TED Democracy return to the place where the Great Experiment began to explore a vital question: What will we build together over the next 250 years?
+On June 13, 2026, Visit Philadelphia and TED Democracy returned to the place where the Great Experiment began to explore a vital question: What will we build together over the next 250 years?

-During the day-long event, the Kimmel Center for the Performing Arts will host some of the world’s brightest thinkers — inspiring speakers who will challenge your perspective, spark your imagination and inspire you to take action.
+During the day-long event, the Kimmel Center for the Performing Arts hosted some of the world’s brightest thinkers — inspiring speakers who challenged perspectives, sparked imagination and inspired action.

 Location: